 The sole survivor of a family car crash, Mia ponders the meaning of life without her parents and brother.
 Previously an outsider, Mia has an experience that renders her literally outside of her body, providing a perspective that is as agonizing as it is eye opening.
 Through this metaphysical metaphor, students join Mia on a journey of heartache that ends in hope.

-Maniac takes a circuitous route in learning to finally face his fears instead of running away or giving up.
+Orphaned (twice) and perpetually running (from himself), Maniac takes a circuitous route in learning to finally face his fears instead of fleeing or giving up.
 While showing others that friends and family come in all colors and versions, Jeffrey shatters stereotypes and surmounts segregation.
 Students will understand that the “knots” of life are untied when we embrace challenge, expect struggle, and enlist our resourcefulness to beat the odds.

 Despite their tumultuous journeys, these characters manage to persevere and to eventually triumph, armed finally with the insight that what they needed most was within them all along.
 This profound and lasting sense of gratitude provides these young heroes with the strength they need to not only survive but to thrive; and it is this inner fortitude and grace that assures the reader that these characters will be just fine long after The End.